NikithaKunapareddy/Python-REPL-SQL/README.md

 Feel free to extend the command patterns, add new pricing rules, or integrate with external APIs.

-> 🎉 **Happy Coding**: Thank you for exploring our AI-powered travel system!
-May your journey with this code be as amazing as the destinations it helps book! ✈️🌟
+> **🎉 Happy Coding: Thank you for exploring our AI-powered travel system!
+May your journey with this code be as amazing as the destinations it helps book! ✈️🌟**